drewww/substrate/notes/to-do.md

  - DONE delete buffer canvas, not sure why we're triple buffered right now. seems not to be used for anything.
  - DONE Refactor overlays to use the same logic as any other cell.

- - Add mouse input support.
+ - DONE Add mouse input support.
 Not sure where it goes.
 Eventually you want to get entities back for a location.
 Display knows about the viewport and the tiles, but how to trace backwards?
 I guess it's just a mapping of screen space to game space and that's all the Display knows.
 Then the World query systems can get you entities for that location.

+ - Serialize/Deserialize with an entire game object.
+Like, make a button that saves the game and stops the engine and a button that re-inflates based on the JSON saved.
+ - get some basic movement game logic working -- you can't move into an enemy, can't move into a wall.
+ - experiment with increasing speed??
+ - experiment with enemies coming towards you (which I guess means implement pathfinding)
+ - get FOV built and some visualiation of it (a visible component, probably.)
+ - spend some time writing out the different gameplay concepts and think about the minimum capabilities to try it

+ - think about data driven inputs for things. like, exposing all the tuning parameters for the game into a CSV or someting for easier editing?

  - Think about hierarchical Tiles in Display.
 If you wanted to move an entity that was composed of multiple tiles, they'd all need animations.
 That's bad.
 We want to have a transform that is inherited by its children during drawing.
   - One simple test of this is that a multi-part animation (as seen in the animation test case) should be able to be moved WHILE animating.